MosesMusyoki/Diabetes_Analysis_phase3/README.md

 - Despite the model achieving a good accuracy of 92%, more data should be collected for patients with diabetes.

-- The model can be used to help detect early signs of the disease making it easiear to take measures early on.
+- Addition of more features which are used to create the models.
+More features can help improve recall, especially for cases where the patient has diabetes.

 ## Suggestions for future improvement